CasuallyPassingBy/Maths-Notes-md/Notes/The Tensor Bundles.md

 - $(\text{Id}_N)^*\sigma = \sigma$

 **Cor:** Let $F:M \to N$ be smooth, and let $\sigma \in \mathcal T^k(N)$.
 If $p\in M$ and $(y^j)$ are smooth coordinates for $N$ on a neighbourhood $F(p)$, then $F^*\sigma$ has the following expression near $p$: $$F^*(\sigma_{j_1, \dots, j_k} dy^{j_1}\otimes \dots \otimes dy^{j_k}) = (\sigma_{j_1, \dots, j_k}\circ F) d(y^{j_1}\circ F)\otimes \dots \otimes d(y^{j_k}\circ F).$$

+A *symmetric tensor field* on a manifold is simply a covariant tensor field whose value at a point is a [[Tensor Product of Linear Functions#Symmetric Tensors|symmetric tensor]].
+The symmetric product of two or more tensor fields is defined pointwise, just like the tensor product.